Hardware-Compatible Single-Shot Feasible-Space Heuristics for Solving the Quadratic Assignment Problem: Full-Neighbourhood Search

 We make a few remarks pertaining to \Cref{algo:FN_All_routine}.
 The explicit heuristic is not specified the function \texttt{Choose\_Move} (line \ref{line:pickHeuristic} of \Cref{algo:FN_All_routine}).
 This flexibility is a strength of our approach and allows for the choosing of the most appropriate local search heuristic.
 This adaptability ensures that the approach can be easily integrated with a wide range of heuristics available in the literature.
 The array $S_{34}$ is passed as an input to \texttt{Choose\_Move} because, once a value $\Delta_i$ provides the gradient, the corresponding neighbour must be identified for the quadruple bit-flip.
 The computational cost associated with the error correction term $\left((S_{34}Q)\circ S_{34}) \right) \mathbf{1}_{n^2}$ is significant in the function \texttt{Evaluate\_Full\_Neighbourhood} (line \ref{line:algoFNevalLine} of \Cref{algo:FN_All_routine}) primarily due to the presence of the matrix--matrix product $S_{34}Q$.
 As such, we may consider omitting the error correction routine and rely on the vector~\eqref{eq:approxGrad} which is the approximation.
 There are two rationales behind this.
 Each $\mathcal{E}_i$ involves two elements of $Q$.
 Meanwhile, given $y^i$ derived from the $i$-th member $(z_1,z_2,z_3,z_4)$ of $\cN(x)$, the exact gradient is computed via

 Note that $\Delta_i$ involves $4n$ elements of $Q$.
 Therefore, by excluding $\mathcal{E}_i$, only two out of $4n$ terms are miscalculated.
 As the problem order $n$ increases, the impact on these two error terms diminishes.
 At the same time, if the algorithm always chooses the move that leads to the best immediate reduction in the value of the objective function, it many become trapped in a local minimum.
 Hence, a heuristic mechanism is needed to help the algorithm escape from local minima.
 Moreover, selecting a good candidate from a full-neighbourhood search requires relative ordering of values in $\Delta$, rather than the values themselves.
 We perform benchmarking with respect to the impact of omitting the error correction steps in~\Cref{sec:ExactApproxNumeric} below.
+In \Cref{sec:IMCimplementation}, we provide a blueprint of the circuit implementation of \Cref{algo:FN_All_routine}, intended to bridge the gap between our algorithmic framework and its physical hardware realization.
+We also discuss operational challenges involved in realizing the algorithm using analog IMC hardware, as well as potential mitigation strategies.